henrikrxn/henrikrxn.github.io/src/henrikrxn.github.io/input/til/Controlling-culture-in-xunit.md

 That is why I always answer 0 when asked "On a scale from 0 to 10 how likely are you to recommend Azure Pipelines?".

+## 2025-08-14 ASP.NET Core Configuration, Options pattern and Validation

+Another re-learn, so documenting my learnings.

+There are basically to ways to have custom validation by implementing one of these interfaces:

+* `IValidatableObject` from the `System.ComponentModel.DataAnnotations` namespace.
+* `IValidateOptions<T>` from the `Microsoft.Extensions.Options` namespace.

+Both have their pros and cons, but they have in common that I dislike the API of their respective validation result classes.

+It is primarily when writing unit tests for the custom validation I run into things that annoy me.

+`IValidatableObject` pros and cons:

+Pros:

+* Operates with three different types of validations:
+  1. Data annotations on property level
+  2. Data annotations on class level
+  3. Custom validation logic

+Cons:

+* Fail fast is used for each type of validation.
+An example:
+If there are data annotation errors then class level and custom validation logic are not executed.
+So if you have all three types of validation errors then you'll have to run you application three times to see all errors.
+Why not leave it up to the caller, what the behavior for this should be?
+* `IEnumerable<ValidationResult> Validate(ValidationContext validationContext)`
+to run the validation you always have to provide a `ValidationContext` even if you do not use it.
+Why not just `Validate()` ?

+`IValidateOptions<T>` pros and cons:

+Pros:

+* `ValidateOptionsResult` has concept of Succeeded, Failed and Skipped, which is a nice way to quickly discern the result of the validation.

+Cons:

+* `ValidateOptionsResult Validate(string? name, TOptions options)` is a little strange.
+Why is `name` there?
+And why do I have to pass in the object?
+Why not just a method `Validate()` on the object?
+* `ValidateOptionsResult` has to failure properties `FailureMessage` (`string?`) and `Failures` (`IEnumerable<string>?`).
+But you can only set one or the other.
+Not both.
+Why is there a limitation that *only* limits flexibility and brings *no* discernable value?

+TODO What about validation by using service provider.
+How is that to use?

+## 2025-08-15 Watch out when using arrays in appsettings.json

+TODO How does IConfiguration deal with this internally?

+TODO Why is this a source of potential problems, especially when it comes to testing?